 There are frequent trains to Twickenham from London Waterloo.
 Depending on which train you get, the journey can be as quick as 20 minutes, although some trains take around 50 minutes.
 It is a 15-minute walk from the railway station to the museum and stadium.

-Stadium tours run 2–3 times a day (Tue–Fri and Sun) and four times on Saturdays.
-There are no tours on match days.
+Stadium tours usually run 2–3 times a day (Tuesday–Friday and Sundays) and four times on Saturdays.
+There are no tours on event days.

 Admission to both the museum and the stadium tour is free for visitors with a London Pass.